Back to Part 2

 While many videogame designers realized how useful the composite game was in preventing frustration and enabling long-lasting fun, they nevertheless disagreed about how to implement composite design stylistically.
 There were two schools of thought on this issue in the NES era.
 On one side there were companies like Capcom and Konami who produced a series of hit games that were strongly reminiscent of the arcade era in their difficulty and design structure.
 These games were definitely composite games, but they employed composite design in a simple and binary way.
 One early Capcom hit, Ghosts and Goblins, takes the platform/shooter composite and immediately finds that back-and-forth rhythm.

 In the middle you see what we’ve come to think of as a typical platform/shooter section, with multiple platforms full of patrolling enemies and jump-through floors.
 That level, however, is sandwiched between two sections (the levels before and after it) which seem almost like levels borrowed from an arcade shooter, with flat, parallel stretches.
-In those sections, the jumping only serves to avoid enemies; really, it’s a way of turning the jump into something a lot more like the vertical steering in Space Invaders or Galaga.
+In those sections, the jumping only serves to avoid enemies.
+Indeed, the jumping in those levels has more in common with the evasive maneuvers of Space Invaders or Galaga than it does with the jumping in a Mario game.
 In this case the composite is very stark: the platforming levels are very focused on a single kind of forward-lunging jump executed with increasingly precise timing from different heights and angles.
-The shooter levels are all about madly firing at swarms of approaching enemies and instantly reacting to any of the obstacles that get through the player’s barrage by “steering” away with a jump.
+The shooter levels are all about using the jumping mechanics to help aim the player-character's shots, and avoid enemy attacks.
 Any given level could be pulled from an arcade game, so while it’s safe to say that Ghosts and Goblins is a composite game, it’s not very far removed from its arcade ancestors.
 Other games like Ninja Gaiden, Mega-Man, and Konami’s big hit Teenage Mutant Ninja Turtles would reiterate this formula over and over again, focusing on steep mastery curves for one or two skills from each genre in the composite.
 These games did have considerable success, but they also turned off some audiences with a level of difficulty we now look back on with awe and/or consternation.

 The other major school of design, obviously, was the one practiced by Nintendo.
 After all, it was Miyamoto’s discovery that powerups could do more than merely move the axis of obstacles up or down that led to the establishment of composite design.
 From Donkey Kong onward, Miyamoto and his peers at Nintendo focused on using powerups to shape the composite structures of their games.
 If a level in a game needed to shift from action to platforming, the designers would throw a bunch of platforming-themed powerups at the player character, and then let them use the abilities granted by those powerups in various pertinent challenges.
 For example, platforming-intense stages in Super Mario Bros 3 tend to feature more Raccoon tails than fire flowers, whereas action stages feature the reverse.
 The important thing was that not only did these powerups help to move between genres to achieve composite flow, but each emphasized different sub-skills within the active genre.